 This IOC represents the management capabilities of Distributed Energy Saving (ES) functions.
 This is provided for Energy Saving purposes.

-This Function can be implemented as SON (See clause 6.2.3.0 in TS 28.310 [71]) and/or AI/ML feature (See TS 28.105 [105]) .Attribute MLEntityRef indicates that AI/ML is supported for this function.
-Attribute AIMLInferenceFunctionRef indicates that AI/ML Inference Function is supported for this function.
+This Function can be implemented as SON (See clause 6.2.3.0 in TS 28.310 [71]) and/or AI/ML feature (See TS 28.105 [105]) .
+The attribute mLEntityRef indicates that AI/ML is supported for this function.
+The attribute aIMLInferenceFunctionRef indicates that AI/ML Inference Function is supported for this function.

 NOTE: in the case where multiple DESManagementFunction MOIs exist at different levels of the containment tree, the DESManagementFunction MOI at the lower level overrides the DESManagementFunction MOIs at higher level(s) of the same containment tree.